 Every year, hundreds of motorcyclists are hit by cars and trucks and the statistics in Florida are staggering—in 2020 there were 516 fatalities.
 Florida’s warm weather is perfect for taking to the highways, but its frequent rain and a four-month hurricane season can prove to be hazardous.
 The combination of appealing roads and dangerous weather is one reason for the number of motorcycle fatalities.
 The other, as it is in most places, is a combination of poor, on-the-road motorcycle practices combined with an “alleged” disregard for bikers on the part of motorists.
-Whatever the reasons, if you seek compensation for an accident, you’ll need a good personal injury accident attorney on your side who understands the legal ropes.
+Whatever the reasons, if you seek compensation for an accident, you’ll need a good motorcycle accident attorney on your side who understands the legal ropes.

 What Causes Motorcycle Accidents?